V4L321N/SkyMapper/README.md

 # Mount Ref Pts

-generates files to track the reference points as defined and in a way so that the system understands
+generates files to track the reference points as defined and in a way so that the system requirements are met